bisignam/automatajs/README.md

 # Development Roadmap

 - Add possibility to define custom automaton, for instance by editing a shader file using the [Monaco Editor](https://github.com/Microsoft/monaco-editor)
+- Make the application mobile friendly.
+- Manage resize of window.
 - Introduce usage of a logging library.

 # Contribute